-Level of discount/premium - Share price performance lags NAV performance effectiveness of marketing.
-The Board operates an active discount control mechanism with the aim of limiting the discount of the share price to the ex-income net asset value per share to a maximum of 5%.
-In the event of shares being repurchased by the Company, such shares may be held in treasury for reissue into the market when demand arises.
+Level of discount/premium - Share price performance lags NAV performance discount control mechanism with the aim of limiting the discount of the share price to the ex-income net asset value per share to a maximum of 5%.
+In the event of shares being re-purchased by the Company, such shares may be held in treasury for reissue into the market when demand arises.
 Shareholders should note that it remains possible for the share price discount to the ex-income net asset value per share to be greater than 5% on any one day and this is due to the fact that the share price continues to be influenced by overall supply and demand for the Company's shares in the secondary market.

-The Board undertakes a regular review of the level of discount/premium and consideration is given to ways in which share price performance may be enhanced, including the
+The Board undertakes a regular review of the level of discount/premium and consideration is given to ways in which share price performance may be enhanced, including the effectiveness of marketing.
+The Board operates an active